Vyral/kevin-clancy-recruiting/_posts/2020-12-14-happy-holidays-and-stay-safe.md

 {% include pullquote.html %}

-We are very blessed as agents because so many of our small business friends are being decimated by the current situation.
+We are very blessed as agents because, in contrast, so many of our small business friends are being decimated by the current situation.
 I appreciate each one of you, and I know I’m blessed to be in this profession.
 Keep all this in mind, and do what you can to support small businesses.

 **If you’re struggling in your real estate career or want to make a change in 2021, call me anytime.** My team is growing because we have so much business we can’t keep up with the demand.&nbsp;

-Have a joyful holiday season, merry Christmas, happy Hanukkah, happy Chanukah, whatever you celebrate, have a fantastic one\!
+Have a joyful holiday season, merry Christmas, happy Hanukkah&#151;whatever you celebrate, have a fantastic one\!
 If you ever have any questions about real estate, please call or email me.
 I would love to be a resource for you.

 {% include events-cta.html %} {% include join-our-team-cta.html %}